celo-org/celo-monorepo/packages/docs/developer-resources/celo-dapp-gallery.md

 ### Cent Wallet

-[Cent](https://cent.finance/) is a mobile wallet for buying and holding crypto as well as using Wallet Connect to authorise transactions on exchnages and other services.
+[Cent](https://cent.finance/) is a mobile wallet for buying and holding crypto as well as using Wallet Connect to authorise transactions on exchanges and other services.
 Cent is [open source on GitHub](https://github.com/centfinance/Cent.Wallet) and available on Android and iOS through the app store.

 ### Symmetric